 FITech Turku creates new cooperation models in southwestern Finland

 FITech Turku is the first FITech project, founded in autumn 2017.
-The goal of FITech Turku is to increase the supply of MSc. level engineering competence in southwestern Finland in accordance to industry demands.
-FITech Turku has 12 million euros of funding from the Ministry of Education, in addition to which participating universities are providing an additional 6 million euros of funding.
-FITech Turku will be operational as a project on current funding until the end of 2021.
+The goal of FITech Turku is to increase the supply of MSc. level engineering competence in Southwestern Finland in accordance to industry demands.
+FITech Turku has 12 million euros of funding from the Ministry of Education and Culture, in addition to which participating universities are providing an additional 6 million euros of funding.
+FITech Turku will be operational as a project on current funding until the end of 2022.

 FITech Turku executive group:

 - Eero Eloranta (FITech board)